PhpGt/StyleGuide/directories-files-namespaces/file-casing.md

 # File casing

-## Files and directories should be lowercase-hyphenated where not namespace-mapped.
+## Files and directories should be lowercase-hyphenated where not namespace-mapped

 By default, all files and directories should be lowercase wherever appropriate.
 Where words need to be split, a hyphen should be used.